Written by Anujith SinghPublished Updated

 Fix or remove broken links

-For links pointing to deleted pages, either update the link to the correct URL, add a 301 redirect from the old URL to a relevant page, or remove the link entirely if no relevant destination exists.
+Update links pointing to deleted pages, set up 301 redirects, or remove the link if no destination exists.

 3

-Replace generic anchor text ('click here,' 'read more') with descriptive phrases.
-Vary the anchor text for links to the same page.
-Make sure each anchor accurately previews the destination content.
+Replace generic text with descriptive phrases.
+Vary anchors across different links to the same page.

 4

-Ensure that pages within the same topic cluster link to each other and to the cluster's pillar page.
-Cross-link between clusters only where the relationship is genuine.
-This builds the topical authority signals Google rewards.
+Pages within the same cluster should link to each other and to the pillar page.
+Cross-cluster links belong only where the relationship is genuine.

 5

-Identify which pages you most want to rank and add internal links to them from your highest-traffic, most-authoritative pages.
-This strategically directs ranking power where it matters most.
+Link to the pages you most want to rank from your strongest pages.
+This concentrates ranking power where it matters most.

-Our internal linking best practices guide covers the principles behind effective linking.
-And our anchor text guide shows how to write anchor text that maximizes the value of every link.
+Our internal linking best practices guide explains the strategies behind effective linking.
+And our anchor text guide shows how to make every link count.

 Internal link audit checklist